ongaunjie1/sentiment-analysis-BERT-tuning/README.md

 * Class Name: The specific class or category to which the product belongs.

 **Main goal of this project:**
-* 1st: Performing data preprocessing and EDA on the dataset to uncover insights from the product reviews.
+* 1st: Performing data cleaning and EDA on the dataset to uncover insights from the product reviews.
 * 2nd: Utilizing huggingface's pretrained models to predict customer sentiments based on product reviews.
 * 3rd: Fine-tune a base BERT model and compare its performance with a pretrained model from huggingface.

-# Data preprocessing
+# Data cleaning
 * Removed null values
 * Removed duplicated rows

-*
+# EDA (Exploratory Data Analysis)
+Answering the following questions
+## What